 The Chinese Language Fellowship Program aims to:

-- Build a generation of American political scientists with outstanding Chinese language skills, strengthening the level of national expertise in the field.
+- Build a generation of American scholars with outstanding Chinese language skills, strengthening the level of national expertise in the field.

 - Ensure the quality of instruction for future generations of American students focused on China (based on the enhanced skills/training of those fellows who choose to remain and work within academia upon completing their PhDs).